drscotthawley/SoundFieldsForever/VizServer/WebVizServer/README.md

 	python3 test_client.py

 ...and see what it does to the screen on your web browser!

+Now, the real trick will be to get the **Android client** to send the data.
+Note about the data string format: see the `sample_data.csv` file.
+Top line needs to be "x,y,z,dB" *exactly*, with no spaces.
+Lines need to be separated by carriage returns.
+No spaces anywhere.
+(Yea, we should make this more robust.)
 <hr>
 Copyright (2017) Scott Hawley